arllence/fms-frontend-mombasa/README.md

-## FMS-UI
+## IMS-UI

-FMS is built ontop of Angular14 and bootstrap5 framework.
+IMS is built ontop of Angular14 and bootstrap5 framework.
 The Application Provides an Interface to an easy Electronic Material Management System